d9w/d9w.github.io/content/blog/2024-03-18-european-ai-act.md

   - generative ai
   - legislation
   - biometrics
+  - newsletter
 ---

+(This post was also published on [Good Computer](https://goodcomputer.substack.com/p/european-ai-act).)

 > "Thou shalt not make a machine in the likeness of a human mind." - Frank Herbert, Dune